robotsorcerer/robotsorcerer.github.io/_includes/cv.md

 <br>
 <h4><i class="fa fa-chevron-right"></i><i class="fa fa-chevron-right"></i> Recent Readings </h4>
  Below are a list of books in my current reading list.
- <h5><i class="fa fa-chevron-right"></i><i class="fa fa-chevron-right"></i> 2024 Readings</h5>
+ <h5><i class="fa fa-chevron-right"></i><i class="fa fa-chevron-right"></i> 2025 Readings</h5>
- -  The Federalist -- Alexander Hamilton, John Jay, and James Madison.
+ -  Now it can be told: The story of the Manhattan project -- (General) Leslie R. Groves.
- -  The Startup Way -- Eric Ries.
+ -  The Idea Factory: Bell Labs and the Great Age of American Innovation -- Jon Gertner (S/o to <a href="https://www.microsoft.com/en-us/research/people/akshaykr/">Akshay</a> for the rec!).
- -  No Ordinary Time, Franklin and Eleanor Roosevelt: The Home Front in World War II -- Doris Kearns Goodwin.
+ -  The Demon of Unrest -- Erik Larson (S/o to <a href="https://www.linkedin.com/in/julia-kirby-73b8b44/">Julia Kirby</a> for the rec!).
  -  Successful Negotiating: Letting the Other Person Have <i>Your</i> way -- Ginny Pearson Barnes.
  -  On Natural Selection -- Charles Darwin.
  -  Isaac Asimov's Caliban -- Rober MacBride Allen.